Cité Internationale des Arts Paris residency program

 Applicants may be eligible for the Eva Breuer Travelling Art Scholarship and/or the Barbara Tribe Travelling Art Scholarship to support their travel.

-About the Moya Dyring and Dr Denise Hickey Memorial Studios
+• About the Moya Dyring and Dr Denise Hickey Memorial Studios

-Moya Dyring Memorial Studio – two-month tenancy
+Moya Dyring Memorial Studio – three-month tenancy

 Moya Dyring was an Australian artist and great supporter of young Australian painters and students visiting Paris.
 She lived at Quai d’Anjou on the Ile St Louis, almost opposite the Cité Internationale des Arts.
 After her death in 1967, her friends and family purchased a studio in her memory at the Cité for the continued support of visiting artists.